 Being stuck at home can mean only one thing.
 Boredom.
 While I’m usually keen on being frugal, my first instinct was to throw money at the problem.
-Our planned holiday was obviously cancelled so I decided to spend the money on some things to help keep them entertained at home.
-Here’s what I bought as well as some other ideas for things to buy to keep kids entertained at home during lockdown.
+When we were faced with some time at home I decided to spend the money on some things to help keep them entertained .
+Here’s what I bought as well as some other ideas for things to buy to keep kids entertained at home.

 I chose to buy some gymnastics equipment as Girl Child has recently started gymnastics and was really missing it, but actually Boy Child has really enjoyed it too.
 We bought a gymnastics bar*, which Girl Child was spinning 360 degrees around within hours of getting it.
 We also bought a beam* which she uses to practice her balance and does some routines on.